Welcome to Nepal

 Early flight out

 I wake at 0515hrs in readiness for an early departure at Lukla Airstrip... the first flight out.
 I shake the two lads and then pack away my sleeping bag for the last time.
-A quick 'wash' with wet wipes and climb downstairs with the holdalls, so the porters could take these for security clearance.
+A quick 'wash' with wet wipes and stumble downstairs with the holdalls, so the porters could take these for security clearance.

 My thoughts return to home and I am quickly reminded that today is the anniversary of our grandson who sadly passed away a year ago.
 Goodness knows how my son and daughter-in-law must be feeling.
 I wish I was at home so that I could be there for them.
 It is also my dad's 79th birthday... and the poor chap is suffering from dementia in a care home.